 |Snorkeling Equipment Rental Service||(987) 872-4414||Downtown San Miguel|

-For more information concerning snorkeling, including useful tips and suggestions for beginners and "pros" read our comprehensive Caribbean snorkeling article.
+For more information concerning snorkeling, including useful tips and suggestions for both "old pros" and beginners, read this comprehensive discussion of snorkeling in the Caribbean.

 If this trip will be your first time snorkeling, Cozumel may have to wait until you've gained some experience with the sport.
 One you do have few snorkeling trips under your belt, however, the beautiful marine landscape of this Mexican island in the Caribbean Sea is definitely one you'll want to make a point to see.